vahidhedayati/ajaxdependancyselection/README.md

-h3.
-Auto complete multiple times on one page
+# Multiple calls of auto complete on one page

-h2.
 First example uses the default id primarySearch, thus no requirement to use the variable setId

 EXAMPLE Primary / Secondary autocomplete: